 Under Networking, select your Virtual network and Subnet.
 Under Private DNS integration set Integrate with private DNS zone to Yes and click OK and Next : Data protection

-File share soft delete is optionally, but I think it is always good to have a quick restore option in case some VHD(X) files are accidently been deleted.
+File share soft delete is optionally, but I think it is always good to have a quick restore option in case the Azure File Share is accidently been deleted.
 Therefore I will set this option to Enabled and set the File share retainment period in days to 7 days.

 Click Next : Advanced